 - Open the “Applications” tab and click the “Add” button;

-- Select the APK file and wait until the file is uploaded to the server;
+- Select the APK file of your app and wait until the file is uploaded to the server;

-- Type the application name, set the “Display icon” checkbox, and click “Save”;
+- Set the “Display icon” checkbox as well as other optional parameters*, and click “Save”;

 - You will see a list of configurations.
 Select “Install” near the required configurations and click “Save”.